Historic Sites of Manitoba: Manitoba College of Pharmacy Building (422 Notre Dame Avenue, Winnipeg)

 In 1914, when the College formally joined the University of Manitoba as its Department of Pharmacy, the building was leased to the University on a five-year term.
 When that term expired in 1919, the Association gifted the building to the University on the understanding that the University would continue using it to train pharmacists.
 In 1921, Bletcher was given a lecture room, office and library space in the University’s building on Broadway, allowing all lectures and some laboratories to be offered there.
 The original College building was retained for laboratory work.
 The considerable distance between classrooms and laboratories—nearly a mile—would pose difficulties through the 1920s and early 1930s.
 Finally, by January 1934, adequate laboratories were provided at the Broadway site and the Notre Dame building was closed, having been a centre for pharmaceutical education in Manitoba for nearly 35 years.

-From 1934 to 1939, the building accommodated a predecessor of the Royal Canadian Legion.
+From 1934 to 1939, the building accommodated the Royal Canadian Legion.
 In 1940, after the Legion had moved out, the University put the building up for sale.
 It sat empty for a couple of years then was bought by Nicholas and Mary Syzek as a factory for their Winnipeg Brush Company (renamed the Winnipeg Modern Brush Company around 1948).
 The firm made various kinds of brooms and brushes.
-By 1945, the Syzek family was living in a suite at the back of the building.
-A member of the Syzek family continued to transect business from the building as recently as 2011.
+By 1945, the Syzeks were living in a suite at the back of the building.
+Their son Alexander Syzek continued to transect business from the building as recently as 2011.

 “College of Pharmacy,” Manitoba Free Press, 5 February 1900, page 6.